chassing/linux-sysadmin-interview-questions/README.md

 * What is the difference between Telnet and SSH?
 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?
+* What is a Linux kernel module?
+* Walk me through the steps in booting into single user mode to troubleshoot a problem.
+* Walk me through the steps you'd take to troubleshoot a 404 error on a web application you administer.

 ####[[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>